This post may contain affiliate links. Please read our disclosure policy.

 Stuffed Pepper Casserole

-This stuffed pepper casserole delivers all the flavor of classic stuffed peppers with none of the fuss—just layer, bake, and enjoy.
+This easy Stuffed Pepper Casserole has all the flavor of classic stuffed peppers with none of the work.
+A hearty, cheesy one-dish dinner everyone loves.

 Prep: 10 minutes